We’ve been the experts in tradies insurance since 2010.

 Personal accident insurance can cover a large percentage of your income whilst you’re unable to work for a period of time due to illness or injury.

-The purpose of personal accident insurance is to ensure that you can continue to pay your mortgage or rent, as well as keep food on the table, even if you cannot earn an income through work.
+The purpose of this cover is to ensure that you can continue to pay your mortgage or rent, and keep food on the table, even if you cannot earn an income through work.

-There are loads of different options when it comes to personal accident, so it’s important to speak with a professional (like us!) to run through the options and the costs.
+There are loads of different options when it comes to personal accident.
+It’s important to speak with a professional (like us!) to run through the options and the costs.

 Is it the same as income protection?